Jesus ben Ananias: Commentary

 Irish theologian and bible scholar Adam Clarke noted how similar Jesus Ben Ananias' words hearkened back to Isaiah 66:5: "A voice of noise in the city, a voice from the temple, a voice of the LORD that rendered recompense to his enemies."
+Tucker S. Ferda argues that the account of Jesus Ben Ananias, amongst other 66-70 AD events in Josephus' work, are being presented through the lens of Jeremiah 7.
 Biblical scholar Craig A. Evans and Catholic seminary professor Theodore J. Weeden, believed that there are several important parallels between the temple related experiences of Jesus of Nazareth, and the apocalyptic preacher Jesus son of Ananias.
 The latter of whom warned of the Jerusalem temple's destruction for seven and a half years, as recorded by Josephus.